beginnersbook.com

 String str= obj.get(2);

-8) int size(): It gives the size of the ArrayList – Number of elements of the list.
+8) int size(): It returns the size of the ArrayList (Number of elements of the list).

 int numberofitems = obj.size();

-9) boolean contains(Object o): It checks whether the given object o is present in the array list if its there then it returns true else it returns false.
+9) boolean contains(Object o): It checks whether the given object o is present in the array list.
+If the element is found it returns true else it returns false.

 obj.contains("Steve");